logan-markewich/Volunteer_Web_App/readme.txt

 //////////
 Managing Volunteers:
 In the event overview page, click manage volunteers.
 You will be presented with a list of volunteers and what shifts they are signed up for.
-You can remove or send an email to any one of the volunteers, as well as exporting all their info for future use.
+There is also a button at the bottom of the table to export volunteers information as a csv file.

 //////////
 Volunteering for a Shift:
 On the main page, enter the access code for an event that is already created.
 The event creator would have given you the code.
 Here, you can see a list of shifts, sorted by date, for you to sign up for.
 Select the shift you like to see more details, and to enter your info to sign up for a shift.
-When you sign up, you will get a notification email confirming you signed up for a shift.